albar965/littlenavmap-manual/src/en/LOADSIMBRIEF.rst

 ---------------------------------------------

 This function opens a dialog window where SimBrief flight plans can be imported directly into *Little Navmap*.
-SID, STAR and the respective transitions as well as the cruise altitude are downloaded.
+SID, STAR, the respective transitions, runway assigments as well as the cruise altitude are downloaded.

 Note that approach procedures, cruise speed and fuel parameters are ignored by *Little Navmap* which relies on aircraft performance files for fuel and speed.
+See :doc:`AIRCRAFTPERF` for more information.

 See :doc:`SENDSIMBRIEF` for information on how to export a flight plan from *Little Navmap* to SimBrief.